lucasshira/web-sockets-chat/README.md

 - Real-time bidirectional communication
 - Simple and intuitive user interface
-- Seamless deployment on the Render platform
+- Deployment on the Render platform

 ## Usage